IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/B._R._Ambedkar" target="_blank">B. R. Ambedkar</a>

+>“We have to eradicate the gods who are responsible for the institution which portrays us as sudras, people of low birth, and some others as brahmins of high birth… We have to break the idols of these gods.
+I start with Ganesha because it is he who is worshipped before undertaking any task.”

+>“If god is the root cause for our degradation destroy that god.
+If it is religion destroy it.
+If it is Manu Darma, Gita, or any other Mythology (Purana), burn them to ashes.
+If it is temple, tank, or festival, boycott them.
+Finally if it is our politics, come forward to declare it openly".”

+>“There is no use of simply acquiring titles or amassing wealth if one has no self-respect and scientific knowledge.”

+>“It is absurd to quote religion or God or religious doctrines to render the people as lowest castes.”

+>“You cannot expect any rational thought from a religious man.
+He is like a rocking log in water.”

+>“The word ‘Sudra’ which means ‘Son of prostitute’ should not find a place even in the history hereafter.
+We will not allow it to find a place in the dictionary or encyclopedia.”

+>“Man treats woman as his own property and not as being capable of feelings, like himself.
+The way man treats women is much worse than the way landlords treat servants and the high-caste treat the low-caste.
+These treat them so demeaningly only in situations mutually affecting them; but men treat cruelly and as slaves, from their birth till death.”

+― <a href="https://en.wikipedia.org/wiki/Periyar" target="_blank">Periyar</a>

 >“I saw that the writers on vegetarianism had examined the question very minutely, attacking it in its religious, scientific, practical and medical aspects.
 Ethically they had arrived at the conclusion that man's supremacy over the lower animals meant not that the former should prey upon the latter, but that **the higher should protect the lower**, and that there should be mutual aid between the two as between man and man.”

 ― <a href="https://en.wikipedia.org/wiki/Mahatma_Gandhi" target="_blank">Mohandas Karamchand Gandhi</a>